Conditionally set an HTML attribute

 ~~~

-In particular I wanted to add the selected attribute to an option in a select based on the URL.
+In particular I wanted to add the selected attribute to an option in a select, based on the URL.

-I couldn’t say selected={true}, where true is determined with JavaScript, because the mere existence of selected= makes the browser consider the option as selected.
-So the end result is the last option is always selected by default.
+I couldn’t say selected={true}, where true is determined with JavaScript, because the mere existence of selected= in the markup makes the browser consider the option as selected.
+So the end result was the last option always being selected by default.

-Here’s what I ended up doing:
+Here’s what I ended up doing in my Astro component:

 <select>